 As a management consultant, you will have to deal with long-night hours and heavy workloads while you are working on a project, followed by periods of low workload in between projects.

-If you like regular workflow and fixed schedules, then the MCF is not for you.
+If you like regular workflow and fixed schedules, then the Management Consulting Training Track is not for you.

-The MCF is designed for people who want to adapt to an unpredictable routine and go all in on every new project.
+The Management Consulting Training Track is designed for people who want to adapt to an unpredictable routine and go all in on every new project.
 Even if this means working long hours and traveling several weeks in one year.

-Get Access To The Management Consultant Firm Training Program & Network
+Get Access To The Management Consultant Training Program & Network

-If you’re determined to be a management consultant and you’ve chosen the Management Consultant Firm to make that happen, we’d like to welcome you.
+If you’re determined to be a management consultant and you’ve chosen the Management Consultant Training Track to make that happen, we’d like to welcome you.

-As practicing management consultants who oversee the MCF at the Cheeky Scientist Association, we know firsthand the challenges you face, the questions you have, and the information you’ll need to succeed.
+As practicing management consultants who oversee the Management Consulting Training Track at the Cheeky Scientist Association, we know firsthand the challenges you face, the questions you have, and the information you’ll need to succeed.